 - · Before moving the device, remove all connected cables. - When setting up the device, make sure that the AC outlet you are using is easily accessible.
 If some trouble or malfunction occurs, immediately turn off the power switch and disconnect the plug from the outlet.
 Even when the power switch is turned off, electricity is still flowing to the product at the minimum level.
-When you are not using the product for a long time, make sure to unplug the power cord from the wall AC outlet. - Do not place the device in an unstable position where it might accidentally fall over. - Do not block the vents.
+When you are not using the product for a long time, make sure to unplug the power cord from the wall AC outlet. - Avoid setting all equalizer controls and faders to their maximum.
+Depending on the condition of the connected devices, doing so may cause feedback and may damage the speakers. - Do not expose the device to excessive dust or vibrations, or extreme cold or heat (such as in direct sunlight, near a heater, or in a car during the day) to prevent the possibility of panel disfiguration or damage to the internal components. - Do not place the device in an unstable position where it might accidentally fall over.

+- Do not block the vents.
 This device has ventilation holes at the front and rear to prevent the internal temperature from rising too high.
-In particular, do not place the device on its side or upside down, or place it in any poorly-ventilated location, such as a bookcase or closet. - Do not place the device in a location where it may come into contact with corrosive gases or salt air.
-Doing so may result in malfunction.
+In particular, do not place the device on its side or upside down, or place it in any poorly-ventilated location, such as a bookcase or closet. - Do not use the device in the vicinity of a TV, radio, stereo equipment, mobile phone, or other electric devices.
+Otherwise, the device, TV, or radio may generate noise.